-umlaut's data collection framework is designed to collect only anonymous information.
-Any collected data is stored within the panellist's device sandbox while resting on the device and using encrypted transmission when offloading the information to the back-end systems.
+umlaut's data collection framework is designed to collect anonymous information only.
+Any collected data is stored within the panellist's device sandbox while resting on the device and encrypted transmission is used when offloading the information to the back-end systems.

 A major objective of this research method was that it should have minimal impact on the consumer's day-to-day smartphone use - particularly with regards to battery consumption and mobile data use.

-The app uses a maximum of 3MB of data per month for its active connection test, and only sends the data collected over a mobile network if it cannot send it over Wi-Fi.
-The corresponding average data used depends on users' overall Android smartphone use, but is typically no more than 1MB per day across mobile network and Wi-Fi.
-The background data collection is also designed to have minimal impact on the user's experience.
+Data collection runs 24/7 and is interrupted only by phases when the device is switched off or in deep doze mode.
+Most data points are collected whenever the device is being actively used, e.g. whenever the user is interacting with apps or making phone calls.
+In addition, an automated 'lightweight' connection test is attempted every 15 minutes to test the data service availability.
+The app uses a maximum of 3MB of data per month for the connection test, and only sends the data collected over a mobile network if it cannot send it over wi-fi.